 “Everything you place after Black is too small a term to completely describe the act.
 Black nation, Black builder, Black entrepreneur…” - Sean Carter

 As Forward Cities embarks on an unprecedented project to understand and shift narratives around Black business ownership, Durham’s historic Black Wall Street serves as a model.
-Winston-Salem has been selected as one of five pilot communities for Forward Cities’ Black Wall Street initiative.
+Winston-Salem was selected as one of five pilot communities for Forward Cities’ Black Wall Street initiative.

 Winston-Salem Ecosystem Builder in Residence